rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex3.md

 ## Method 1: Use Python/Pandas

 We used this method in class.
 Download via FTP the station description file as well as the relevant time series.
 Perform a join (merge) and save the relation as CSV.
-Import it into QGIS and apply the TM.You will find the appropriate notebooks in the Git repository of the course.
+Import it into QGIS and apply the TM. **You will find the notebooks to start with in the Git repository of the course**.
 You will have to adapt the notebooks to read hourly historical (2017) precipitation data.

-Take care of the representation of the measurements.
+Take care of the representation of the measurements in QGIS.
 Use appropiate mapping and color scales.

-## Method 2: Use PostGIS
+## Method 2: Use PostGIS (much cooler, yields extra points!)

 This method has a much better performance.
-IN principle it can handle big data (e.g. long time series for all stations in Germany) flexibly.
+In principle it can handle big data (e.g. long time series for all stations in Germany) flexibly.
 The idea is to insert the station information as a vector layer with relation schema (station_id, name, altitude, geometry(point)) into a PostGIS enabled ProstgreSQL database and to insert precipitation time series data in a relation of schema (station_id (numeric(6,0)), ts (timestamp with time zone), val (REAL)).
+Then you create a view joining station info (providing a geometry column with station location points) and time series on station_id yielding the above mentioned 1:N relationship.
+This view can be used in QGIS.
+Import it via the menu
+`Layer -> Add Layer -> Add PostGIS Layers ...`

 * [Previous](ex2.md)
 * [Next](ex4.md)